hrs/recipes/recipes/pineapple-quinoa-stir-fry.md

 Next, make sure all your ingredients are chopped and ready to go.

-Combine soy sauce,vegetable broth, and mirin.
-Set aside.

 Toast the cashews in a dry wok for 5 minutes or so over medium-low heat.
 Remove and set aside.

 Raise heat to medium.
-Add oil, garlic, and scallions, and cook for a minute until it starts to sizzle.
+Add oil, garlic, scallions, chili, and ginger.

-Add chili and ginger.
 Cook for a couple minutes.

 Add bell pepper and peas.
 Cook until peas are bright green.

-Add basil, pineapple, quinoa, toasted cashews, and soy sauce mixture.
+Add basil, pineapple, quinoa, toasted cashews, soy sauce, mirin, and vegetable broth mixture.
 Stir-fry for 10 to 15 minutes, until very hot.
 Done!